Ameba-AIoT/ameba-rtos-pro2-doc/source/application_note/09_OTA.rst

    Figure OTA Process Flow for NAND Flash

-During the step of “Write received data to empty block”, the magic number of this new record in partition table is invalid.
+During the step of "Write received data to empty block", the magic number of this new record in partition table is invalid.
 The magic number is updated at the end of OTA process to make this record valid.